nizam12khan/only_verified/README.md

 If you'd like to contribute, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "bug" or "enhancement".

-## License

-This project was initially based on the Ruby on Rails Tutorial by Michael Hartl.
-The original tutorial code is available under the MIT License and the Beerware License.
-This modified version is also open source; feel free to use the code as you see fit.
----